auth0/docs/articles/client-auth/server-side-web.md

 ![](/media/articles/client-auth/server-side-web/create-client.png)

-!!!Once the client has been created you can navigate to the **Settings** tab of the client and in the **Allowed Callback URLs** field add a URL where Auth0 must redirect to after the user has authenticated, e.g. `https://YOUR_APP/callback`.
+Once the client has been created you can navigate to the **Settings** tab of the client and in the **Allowed Callback URLs** field add a URL where Auth0 must redirect to after the user has authenticated, e.g. `https://YOUR_APP/callback`.

 This URL must be part of your application, as your application will need to retrieve the `code` and exchange it for the `id_token`.